GianlucaFuwa/MetaQCD.jl/docs/src/parallel.md

 The way these functions work is that they take in a function `f` as the first argument which would be the kernel for the function to be parallelized and as a second argument the space of lattice indices `itr` to iterate over.
-The two next arguments are the backend `B` of the fields and a Boolean `M` wrapped in a `Val` (to make it compile time known) that specifies whether the fields are MPI-distributed.
+The two next arguments are the backend `B` of the fields and a Boolean `M` wrapped in a `Val`, to make it compile time known, that specifies whether the fields are MPI-distributed. `B` and `M` are always at compile time embedded into the parsed fields.
 For the halo exchange this function also needs to know which fields' halos have to be validated before execution of the kernel and which fields' halos become invalidated after execution of the kernel.
 In this way we can save time by not validating the halo of a field